mraccola/nls-bard/README.md

 Overview
 ========
-The GetBooks.groovy script is located in src/main/groovy.
+This project consists of one Groovy script (GetBooks.groovy) that is used to download books from the BARD service.

 The script will download all the books going N number of days back and optionally filter the result to only books for a certain day.
 The script will